Review and road test of the BMW M3 Competition

 Design and Build

 For the first time in its history, the M3 has a front-end look distinct from the 3 Series it's based upon - which ends a 35 year tradition with this model line.
 Instead, this car gets the latest 4 Series look, which sees a large vertical grille featuring seven double horizontal louvres and a front number plate mounting point.
 This appendage differs from that on the 4 Series by being two separate elements, rather than a single frame design.
+For the first time on an M3 in the UK, there's the option of a Touring estate version.

-This is a slightly bigger car than before, 108mm longer, 26mm wider and 8mm higher.
+This is a slightly bigger car than before, in saloon form 108mm longer, 26mm wider and 8mm higher.
 The classy carbon fibre-reinforced plastic roof is carried over, with two lengthwise 'rails' that optimise airflow back to the boot-mounted spoiler and the multi-channel rear diffuser, which incorporates a pair of chrome tailpipes on either side.

 Market and Model

-The M3 Competition retails at around £75,000, which is around £1,300 cheaper than its two-door M4 Competition stablemate.
-You'll need a little more (around £77,000) if you want the optional xDrive AWD system, which BMW expects around 80% of M3 customers to choose.
-Of course, as the M3 and M4 models are mechanically identical, it's only fair to see them priced so similarly, although historically, that hasn't stopped BMW pitching cars that are broadly similar under the skin at vastly different prices.
+As the M3 and M4 models are mechanically identical, it's only fair to see them priced so similarly, although historically, that hasn't stopped BMW pitching cars that are broadly similar under the skin at vastly different prices.
 M5 and M8 anyone?
 Nevertheless, around seventy five grand might seem quite a whack for a fast BMW 3 Series and some will ask whether this M3 is really worth all the extra over the quite extravagantly talented M340i xDrive model.

 Of course, you get a lot for the asking figure, particularly inside where signature M details include red accents for the M buttons on the M leather steering wheel and the start/stop button on the centre console.
 The selector lever with-Drivelogic switch is leather surfaced with an embedded M logo and stitching in M colours.
 An anthracite-coloured BMW Individual headliner and interior trim strips in Carbon Fibre High-gloss are standard.
 Fine-grain Merino black leather trim is standard as are M sport seats, which are electrically adjustable and heated.
 These seats have pronounced side bolsters, integrated head restraints and an illuminated model badge.